Cynary/shellcaster/README.md

 Installing
 ----------

-To run the server and clients, you only need python's SSL library, and openssl installed.
+To run the server and clients, you only need python's SSL library, and other standard libraries.
 To create the certificates you only need openssl and pgp to encrypt an archive containing them.

 ### Installing Certificates